Kazakhs: Genetic studies

 Population structure of Turkic-speaking populations in the context of their geographic neighbors across Eurasia.

 Genomic research confirmed that Kazakhs originated from the admixture of several tribes.
 Kazakhs have predominantly East Eurasian ancestry, and harbor two East Asian-derived components: one dominant component commonly found among Northeastern Asian populations (associated with the Northeast Asian "Devil's Gate Cave" sample from the Amur region), and another minor component associated with historical Yellow River farmers, peaking among northern Han Chinese.
 According to one study, West Eurasian related admixture among Kazakhs is estimated at 35% to 37.5% in two Kazakh populations.
 Another study estimated a lower average Western admixture of slightly less than 30%.
 These results are inline with historical demographic information on northern Central Asia.

 Neighboring Karakalpaks, Kyrgyz, Tubalar, and the Xinjiang Ölöd tribe, have the strongest resemblance to the Kazakh genome.

+The ratio of the two components in the anthropological type of modern Kazakhs is: Mongoloid - 70%, Caucasoid - 30%.Kazakhs are characterized by significant anthropological homogeneity.
+The peculiarities of the ethnogenesis process did not lead to significant anthropological differences between representatives of the Senior, Middle and Junior Zhuzes.
+Regional anthropological differences exist, but they are small; the Kazakhs of the northern, northeastern and central regions have slightly more pronounced Mongoloid features.

 According to the latest research of population genetics, mainly of autosomal markers and Y-chromosome polymorphism, it is believed that during the 13th to 15th centuries that the Kazakh ethnicity emerged.
 Anthropological studies, such as those by Orazak Ismagulov, show that the Kazakhs, who formed in the 13th century, are indistinguishable from the nomadic peoples of the Golden Horde.
 This is further supported by cluster analysis conducted by L.T.
 Yablonsky, who found that Kazakhs are genetically closest to the nomads of the Golden Horde (Lower Volga), while modern Tatars, Uzbeks, and Chuvash are more closely related to the urban population of that period.